NucleiML: A machine learning framework of ground-state properties of finite nuclei for accelerated Bayesian exploration: NucleiML

 \subsection{The algorithm}

 Statistical methods, such as Bayesian analyses, rely on random sampling of parameters and repeated model evaluations.
 As the number of evaluations rises, computational costs increase significantly, making it challenging to incorporate explicit FN constraints \cite{venneti2024unraveling} along with those from heavy-ion collisions\cite{tsang2023determination,Danielewicz2002, Fevre2016,Lynch2022,Tsang2009,Morfouace2019,Estee2021} and astrophysical observations\cite{fonseca2021refined,riley2019nicer,riley2021nicer,miller2019psr,miller2021radius,abbott2018gw170817rad} for a large scale sampling.
-Machine learning techniques, particularly neural networks, provide an effective solution by improving computational efficiency while preserving the accuracy of the RMF model.
+Machine learning techniques, particularly neural networks, provide an effective solution by improving computational efficiency while emulating the RMF model.